Heirioten/Bistro-Locker/README.md

 * Displays current active orders
 * Dynamically renders student order counts from CSV

-This allows users to order digitally through a web interface.
+This allows students to order digitally through a web interface.

 ### 🗄 Database Management

-Using a CSV file as a persistent storage, this process:
+Using a CSV file as a persistent storage, the server:

 * Implements thread-safe read/write operations
 * Processes updates through a queue (databaseEntries)
 * Applies modifications via a dedicated writer thread

-This design prevents race conditions while maintaining responsiveness.

 ### 🔒 Concurrency & Thread Safety

-The system demonstrates careful multi-threaded design:
+Using factory design pattern to facilitate concurrency, we create:
-* clientRequests queue with lock protection
+* A clientRequests queue with lock protection
-* databaseEntries queue with lock protection
+* A databaseEntries queue with lock protection

 Dedicated locks for:
 * Database file access